paulbricman/secondbrain/_buffer.md

 Dense linking provides explicit position cues for concepts Paraphrase mining approximates dense linking
+NLI and prompt engineer might also help with mental model overlay

 Catharsis is the mechanism of engaging based atress reduction UPDATE